CorpWar/CorpNet/README.md

 ![CorpNet](http://www.corpwar.net/wp-content/uploads/2014/10/corpnet.png)
 =======

-Java R-UDP network library for client server solution.
+Java R-UDP network library for client <-> server solutions.

 If you want a fast UDP network library for your multiplayer game or application that support reliable packages, then this is the library for you.
+This library work on both desktop and on Android.

 ## How to get going